 Maintaining professional and ethical boundaries in counseling requires self-awareness and intentionality with regard to monitoring one's personal wellness, competency, and performance.
 Boundaries within the counseling relationship are essential as they provide the expectations and structure necessary for clients to feel safe vulnerably engaging in the counseling process.
 Setting professional boundaries involves providing clients with informed consent, clarifying the rights and responsibilities of the counselor and client, explaining to clients the nature of services provided, and informing clients of limitations to confidentiality.

 During counseling sessions, counselors can maintain boundaries through monitoring their personal reactions, avoiding imposing their values onto clients, making careful decisions about the use of self-disclosure, and thoughtfulness in relation to timing, pacing, and how directive they should be at any given point in the session.
 Boundaries outside of the counseling relationship include maintaining client confidentiality, being respectful of clients during supervision and staffing's, responding to client's questions or concerns within a timely manner, and engaging in necessary self-care to avoid burn out.
 Appropriate boundaries enhance counselor empathy for clients, which strengthens the counseling relationship.
 When working with clients, Brené Brown asks herself "what boundaries need to be in place for me to stay in my integrity and make the most generous assumptions possible about you?"

-Examples of egregious boundary violations in counseling can include having sexual or romantic relationships with current or former clients, attempting to provide counseling services to friends, family members, or past romantic partners, and inappropriate extensions of boundaries such as agreeing to go out for drinks with clients or adding clients as a friends on Facebook.
+Examples of egregious boundary violations in counseling can include having sexual or romantic relationships with current or former clients, attempting to provide counseling services to friends, family members, or past romantic partners, and inappropriate extensions of boundaries such as agreeing to go out for drinks with clients or friending or following clients on social media.